Richard J. Daley: Personal life and family

 Daley met Eleanor "Sis" Guilfoyle at a local ball game.
 He courted "Sis" for six years, during which time he finished law school and was established in his legal profession.
 They were married on June 17, 1936, and lived in a modest brick bungalow at 3536 South Lowe Avenue in the heavily Irish and Polish neighborhood of Bridgeport, a few blocks from his birthplace.
 They had three daughters and four sons, in that order.
 Their eldest son, Richard M. Daley, was elected mayor of Chicago in 1989, and served in that position until his retirement in 2011.
 The youngest son, William M. Daley, served as White House Chief of Staff under President Barack Obama and as US Secretary of Commerce under President Bill Clinton.
 Another son, John P. Daley, is a member of the Cook County Board of Commissioners.
-The other progeny have stayed out of public life.
-Michael Daley is a partner in the law firm Daley & George, and Patricia (Daley) Martino and Mary Carol (Daley) Vanecko are teachers, as was Eleanor, who died in 1998.
+The other progeny has stayed out of public life.
+Michael Daley is a partner in the law firm Daley & George, and Mary Carol (Daley) Vanecko, who died in 2025, was a teacher, as were Patricia (Daley) Martino, who died in 2024, and Eleanor, who died in 1998.